What tips do you have for first-timers at THE Spring Games?

 My mother is handicapped and it is too far for her to walk from the parking lot to the main gate, can she enter at the side entrance with the teams and umpires?

-We get this question a lot and the answer is “no.” At some parks, the side entrance where teams and umpires park is also the area where teams warm up and prepare for the day; there are balls, bats, and other equipment (literally) flying through the area in these areas.
+We get this question a lot and the answer is “no.” At some parks, the side entrance where teams and umpires park is also the area where teams warm up and prepare for the day; there are balls, bats, and other equipment (literally) flying through the air in these areas.
 Those are also the areas where teams are free of spectator interference and where they prepare for their games.
 Not only is it unsafe, but it is not appropriate for persons other than credentialed personnel to enter through these gates.

 Persons with disabilities can be dropped off at the front entrance to the park by the main entrance.
 Our staff will support you in making this drop off at the gate.
 Please refer to the Complex map to locate the appropriate area for drop offs for disabled persons.